Hybrid Work: What is Hybrid Work and Why Do Employees Want It?

 so employees are attracted to the hybrid work model.

-Finding balance is easier in a flexible work arrangement.
-When employees have more control over their working hours, they can free up time to deal with private matters, whether it's running an errand, picking up the kids from kindergarten, or being home for a delivery.
+Finding balance is easier with a flexible work arrangement.
+When employees have more control over their work schedules, they can free up time for personal matters, whether it's running an errand, picking up the kids from daycare, or being home for a delivery.

 Some recent research shows that a majority of employees claim to